 This section covers the kinds of employment that students with F-1 and J-1 visas may be eligible to apply for.
 It also contains information on related topics such as Social Security cards, taxes, and Career Center resources.
 For more information on any of these topics, please make an appointment at the Rinker Center to meet with an international student advisor.

-All F-1 and J-1 visa holders and F-2 and J-2 dependents who were present in the U.S. during 2015 are responsible for completing and submitting tax forms to the U.S. government.
-Tax forms are filed annually in the spring for money earned during the previous tax year.
+US Tax Returns are filed annually in the spring for money earned during the previous tax year.
 Even F and J visa holders, including dependents, who did not earn income in the previous year must file tax forms.
 This section includes tax resources for students and scholars who earned income and for students and scholars who did not earn income during the previous year.